Skip to content

 Sometimes a worker agent cannot proceed due to external factors (missing API keys, ambiguous requirements, upstream bugs).

-2. PM Notification: The PM sees the blocked status in the TUI or via list.
+2. PM Notification: The PM sees the blocked status in the TUI or via brainfile list.

 3. Resolution: The PM provides the missing info or fixes the dependency.

-4. Reset: The PM runs brainfile contract reset -t task-105 to return it to ready or in_progress.
+4. Reset: The PM edits contract.status back to ready or in_progress.

 Advanced Patterns